Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Algorithm

-We extend the proof of \cite{koloskova2025certified}, which relies on a sequence of privacy amplification inequalities with shifted R\'enyi divergence~(\cite{pmlr-v108-balle20a}) as the key tool.
-Our adaptation handles the multi-dimensional shift scenario induced by the block decomposition.
-Specifically, we generalize the definitions of Wasserstein distance, shifted R\'enyi divergence, and the Shift Reduction Lemma~\citep{Feldman_2018}, which bounds the divergence under Gaussian noise.
-We provide our adaptation and proof of the Shift Reduction Lemma, with the full proof given in Appendix~\ref{app:certification-blocks}
+In this subsection, we provide a brief proof sketch and clarify the role of the main technical components; full details are given in Appendix~\ref{app:certification-blocks}.
+We extend the proof of \cite{koloskova2025certified}, which relies on a sequence of privacy amplification inequalities with shifted R\'enyi divergence~\citep{pmlr-v108-balle20a} as the key tool.
+The block decomposition induces a \emph{multi-dimensional} notion of shift, and our proof is organized around adapting the shifted-divergence framework to this setting.

+Specifically, we generalize Wasserstein distance and shifted R\'enyi divergence to a vector-valued (block-wise) shift.
+In this setting, we adapt two key steps: the Shift Reduction Lemma~\citep{Feldman_2018} (Lemma~\ref{lem:shift-reduction}, proved in the main text) and a decomposed version of Lemma~A.7 from \cite{koloskova2025certified} (proved in Appendix~\ref{app:certification-blocks}).
+Together, these decomposed tools allow us to proceed block by block in the R\'enyi divergence inequalities: each block update contributes an incremental privacy loss $\varepsilon_i^{\text{r\'enyi}}$ that depends only on the parameters used for this block.
+Summing these per-block increments yields the overall $(\sum_{i=1}^k \varepsilon_i^{\text{r\'enyi}}, q)$-RDP guarantee and, consequently, Theorem~\ref{thm:block-guarantee}.

 \begin{definition}[Decomposition gap] Let $A_i$ for $i = 1, \ldots, k$ be a fixed set of matrices as defined in~(\ref{eq:matr-a}).
 Let

 We define the \emph{decomposition gap} between $W$ and $W'$ as